 Embalse El Yeso, a stunning reservoir located in the Andes, is known for its vivid turquoise waters and dramatic mountain backdrop.
 It’s a serene spot for picnicking, photography, and enjoying nature.

-Travel Time: The drive takes about 2 to 3 hours from Santiago.
+Travel Time: About 2 to 3 hours by car

 Travel Tip: The road can be rough, so a 4×4 vehicle is recommended.
 Also, check the weather forecast as the area can be prone to heavy snowfall in winter.